pablomc88/Primate_Visual_System/README.md

 The retina model is the result of a research work and its associated publication is:

-* Martinez-Cañada, P., Morillas, C., Pelayo, F. “A Conductance-Based Neuronal Network Model for Color Coding in the Primate Foveal Retina”.
-In IWINAC 2017
+* Martinez-Cañada, P., Morillas, C., & Pelayo, F. (2017, June).
+A Conductance-Based Neuronal Network Model for Color Coding in the Primate Foveal Retina.
+In International Work-Conference on the Interplay Between Natural and Artificial Computation (pp. 63-74).
+Springer, Cham.

 The rest of the code, corresponding to the thalamocortical system, will be also released after publication.